venkatsubra01/COS435-Reinforcement-Learning-Final-Project/README.md

 brax/envs/__init__.py
 - added our new envs to a local clone of brax

-Single agent environments that we used to train PPO, CRL - extension of jaxgcrl/envs/ant_ball.py
-- envs/ant_soccer.py (with our new xml assets and some slight modifications to target location generation)
+envs/ant_soccer.py (with our new xml assets and some slight modifications to target location generation)
+- Single agent environments that we used to train PPO, CRL - extension of jaxgcrl/envs/ant_ball.py
+- We defined a dense reward function for PPO that allows it to moderately learn on AntSoccerV1 and AntSoccerV2

 Multi agent wrappers that we used to train ICRL - significant extension of envs/mabrax_ant.py
 - envs/mabrax_ant_soccer.py